 “Would you like to escape Dubrovnik and enjoy lunch in Cavtat and enjoy a drive around the Konavle region” said Bozidar Jukic from Insider Holidays of Dubrovnik.
-After our incredible Wine Tour with his wife Ana, how could we resist!
+After our incredible Wine Tour with Ana Bitanga from Insider Holidays, how could we resist!
 Another day to enjoy day trips from Dubrovnik.